 Patient Medication Information

-Through a cooperative agreement, the Engelberg Center for Health Care Reform worked in collaboration with FDA to convene three workshops between May 2010 and February 2011 to discuss optimizing, implementing, and evaluating adoption of a single standard medication information document.
+Through a cooperative agreement, the Engelberg Center for Health Care Reform worked in collaboration with FDA to convene four workshops between May 2010 and July 2014 to discuss optimizing, implementing, and evaluating adoption of a single standard medication information document.

-Two of the meetings were expert workshops involving a small group of subject matter experts charged with the task of exploring focused topics, while one meeting was a large public workshop to solicit perspectives from all relevant stakeholders (federal agencies, pharmacies, health care plans, pharmacy benefit managers, manufacturers, CMI publishers, providers, hospitals, patients, and consumers).
+Two of the meetings were expert workshops involving a small group of subject matter experts charged with the task of exploring focused topics, while two meetings were large public workshops to solicit perspectives from all relevant stakeholders (federal agencies, pharmacies, health care plans, pharmacy benefit managers, manufacturers, CMI publishers, providers, hospitals, patients, and consumers).

 For each workshop, ECHCR worked with FDA to identify key discussion topics and expert speakers.
 Other responsibilities of the Center included planning and hosting the events, preparing pre-meeting issue briefs that describe key challenges and questions for discussion to guide the meeting, and creating meeting summaries after each workshop.

-Each of these three workshops focused on a different aspect of PMI:
+Each of these four workshops focused on a different aspect of PMI: